Robert Haas (investor): Photography career

 Haas took up photography in 1994 with no prior experience.
 After buying $2000 USD in camera gear, and learning how to use it, he did his first aerial photography from a helicopter on a Kenyan safari.
-He went on to work for National Geographic Magazine as a photographer for ten years, and to publish four coffee-table books on his aerial photography over Africa and Latin America.
+He went on to work for National Geographic as a photographer for ten years, and to publish four coffee-table books on his aerial photography over Africa and Latin America.

 Motorcycle collection

 In 2012 Haas began collecting motorcycles.
 In 2018, he opened the Haas Moto Museum & Sculpture Gallery in Dallas to display the collection, which includes several custom-made motorcycles.
 He was the executive producer of the film Leaving Tracks, which documented his motorcycle collecting and profiled several custom motorcycle builders who contributed to his collection.